dnanexus/dxCompiler/doc/ExpertOptions.md

 }
 ```

-will override the default timeout for tasks `Add` and `Inc`.
+will override the default task timeout and `dx_timeout` in the runtime section of tasks `Add` and `Inc`.
 It will also provide `UPLOAD` instead of `VIEW` project access to `Inc`.

 You are also able to specify metadata for tasks in the `defaultTaskDxAttributes` and `perTaskDxAttributes` sections, including adding citation or license information.
-The full set of attributes that may be specified are those that can be recognized by dxCompiler as listed in [task meta](#meta-section)
+The full set of attributes that may be specified are those allowed in the [dxapp.json](https://documentation.dnanexus.com/developer/apps/app-metadata) file.

 For example: